July 2, 2001: The day Federer ended Sampras’ reign at Wimbledon

 After the US Open switched to clay and then hard court in the 1970s, and after the Australian Open switched to hard court in 1988, Wimbledon remained the only Grand Slam tournament to be played on grass, a surface that is usually more suitable for serve-and-volley players.
 Not only did Wimbledon retain its surface, but it also maintained old-fashioned traditions such as its all-white dress code.

-The facts: Sampras missed two break points in the final set
+The facts: Two missed break points for Sampras in the final set before Federer wins

-At the start of Wimbledon 2001, even if he was believed to be on the decline, Sampras still held the 6th position on the ATP rankings.
-A seven-time Wimbledon champion, Federer had won the four previous editions of the tournament and hadn’t been defeated at the All England Club since 1996.
-Although he had been unexpectedly challenged during the second round by world No 265 Barry Cowan who pushed him to a fifth set (6-3, 6-2, 6-7, 4-6, 6-3), he had displayed a better performance in his following match against Sargis Sargsian (6-4, 6-4, 7-5).
+At the start of Wimbledon 2001, even though he was believed to be on the decline, Sampras still held the 6th position on the ATP rankings.
+A seven-time Wimbledon champion, Sampras had won the four previous editions of the tournament and hadn’t been defeated at the All England Club since 1996.
+Although he had been unexpectedly challenged during the second round by world No 265 Barry Cowan who pushed him to a fifth set (6-3, 6-2, 6-7, 4-6, 6-3), he put on a better performance in his following match against Sargis Sargsian (6-4, 6-4, 7-5).
 Despite his recent run at the French Open, where he had reached the quarter-finals, there was no way that young Federer could be called the favourite against the Master of Wimbledon.

 On this Monday, the showdown between the fading champion and the rising star was the match of the day.
-With both players serving well and being comfortable at the net, the first set logically ended with a tiebreak.
-Sampras obtained a set point, which Federer erased with a service winner and won the set a few points later.
+With both players serving well and being comfortable at the net, the first set, as expected, ended with a tiebreak.
+Sampras earned a set point which Federer erased with a service winner and the Swiss won the set a few points later.
 In the second set, Sampras was the first to break his opponent’s serve and sealed the set 7-5 to even the score at a set apiece.
 Federer played flawless tennis in the third set, which he won 6-4, forcing Sampras to play at his best to stay in the match.
-Pistol Pete raised his level, sharpened his serve, and, displaying several of his famous half-volleys, pushed the match into a fifth set.
+Pistol Pete raised his level, sharpened his serve, and, displaying several of his famous half-volleys, pushed the match into a decider.

 In this high-level final act, the American could not convert two break points at 4-4.
 Three games later, Sampras missed two volleys and now faced two match points.
 Federer did not choke : a return winner sealed his victory against his childhood idol.